 - Market assessment of creditworthiness with reflected bonds yield, - Assessment of profitability by reputable agencies, - The country's ability to enter capital markets to issue new debt.

 Funds placed in banks

-While assessing the impairment of funds placed in banks, the Foundation takes into account the ratings of reputable agencies.
+While assessing the impairment of funds placed in banks, the Foundation considers the ratings of reputable agencies.

 Classification and measurement of financial liabilities